DiscreteTom/dt0/README.md

 # DT0

-The minimal language, used to test [retsac](https://github.com/DiscreteTom/retsac).
+The minimal language that compiles to [WebAssembly](http://webassembly.org/) via [Binaryen](https://github.com/WebAssembly/binaryen).
+This is used to test/demo [retsac](https://github.com/DiscreteTom/retsac).

 ## Features